 Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 M/s.
-KANJ &Associates Company Secretaries Pune a firm of Practicing Company Secretaries wereengaged by your Board for the purposes of Secretarial Audit for the year ended March 312016.
+KANJ &Associates Company Secretaries Pune a firm of Practicing Company Secretaries wereengaged by the Board of the Company for the purposes of Secretarial Audit for the yearended March 31 2017.

 The Secretarial Auditors in their Secretarial Audit Report have observed that: